qwertpi/todo-backend-redis/README.md

 For a (non-legally binding) summary of the license see https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)

 ## Installation
-1. `apt-get install redis`
+1. Install scala and sbt using [coursier](https://get-coursier.io/docs/cli-installation)
-2. `redis-cli CONFIG SET appendonly yes appendfsync everysec save ""`
+2. `apt-get install redis`
-3. `redis-cli CONFIG REWRITE`
+3. `redis-cli CONFIG SET appendonly yes appendfsync everysec save ""`
-WIP
+4. `redis-cli CONFIG REWRITE`

 ## Usage
 TO DO